Crowded housing and essential jobs: Why so many Latinos are getting coronavirus

 Spanish-language text alerts recently launched by Fairfax reach fewer than 200 residents, despite a population of about 53,000 who speak mostly Spanish.
 About 39,000 residents of Prince William County primarily speak Spanish, but only 53 have signed up for their alerts.

-Steven Woolf, a researcher with the Northern Virginia Health Foundation, said increased testing and the ability to track people potentially exposed to an infected person are crucial to control community spread of the disease.
+Steven Woolf, director emeritus of Virginia Commonwealth University School of Medicine’s Center on Society and Health, said increased testing and the ability to track people potentially exposed to an infected person are crucial to control community spread of the disease.
 But, Woolf said, many contact-tracing efforts do not include interpreters.

 Another obstacle local governments and health-care providers must contend with is fear.